-Pay-per-click advertising (or PPC) can not only attract attention, but can go a long way towards converting interest into sales, as Simon Wicks reveals
+Pay-per-click advertising (or PPC) can not only attract attention, but can go a long way towards converting interest into sales

 "An appliances retailer noticed there were no adverts on Google with the keyword "air-conditioning units", so he created one," recalls Chris Lake of Econsultancy.
 "A big hotel chain had a breakdown, typed 'air-conditioning units' into Google and he ended up landing a £12 million contract.
 He only spent a few pennies on the ad."

-While it is unlikely you will succeed on this scale, if you can put your business in front of a potential customer at the very moment they want to buy, your chances of making a sale increase dramatically.
+It may be unlikely that you will succeed on this scale.
+But if you can put your business in front of a potential customer at the very moment they want to buy, your chances of making a sale increase dramatically.
 With the right blend of planning and initiative, pay-per-click marketing is a cost-effective way to boost your profits.

 What is pay-per-click advertising?

 With traditional advertising, you pay to have your ad displayed or broadcast.
 But with pay-per-click advertising, you only pay when someone actually clicks on the ad.

 "PPC ads are the 'Sponsored links' on search engine pages," Lake explains.
 "The companies listed here pay to appear under a particular search phrase, but they only actually pay when somebody clicks on their advert.